Did you know the way you file your VAT Returns for your VAT-registered business has changed?

 You can register for VAT online, or your accountant can do it for you.
 If doing it yourself, you’ll need to create a Government Gateway account for your business (if you don’t already have one).

 Once you’ve registered for VAT, you’ll be sent your VAT number that you should then quote on your VAT invoices.

 You should start accounting for VAT from the date that HMRC registers you.

 Once you have your VAT number, you can also submit a VAT Return online when the time comes.
-To do this, you’ll need to sign up for a VAT online account.

 What you need to register for MTD for VAT

 To register for MTD for VAT, you’ll need gather together a few bits of information: